 Broadleaf Weed Control in Your Lawn & Garden

-Broadleaf weed is a general term used to describe non-grass weeds that have no woody growth.
-They usually have wide leaves that often hug the ground, especially in a lawn situation.
+Broadleaf weeds is a general term used to describe non-grass weeds that have no woody growth.
+They usually have wide leaves that often lay flat or hug the ground, especially in a lawn situation.

-Broadleaf weeds can be found growing in the lawn and garden at various times throughout the year, with some favouring summer and others in winter.
-Some are annuals (live and die within a year), and others are perennials (lives for longer than a year).
-Some perennials have a dormant period where they die off, but then come back again the next season.
+Broadleaf weeds can be found growing in the lawn and garden at various times throughout the year.
+Some weeds, like Capeweed, favour the warmer months, while others, including Clover and Bindii, grow vigorously during the cooler months.
+Some weeds are annuals (live and die within a year), and others are perennials (lives for longer than a year).
+Some perennials have a dormant period where they die off but then come back again the next season.

-For a glyphosate-free weedkiller that kills roots and all, spray weeds with Yates Zero Triple Strike Garden Weedkiller Concentrate.
-Reapply every 10-14 days if regrowth occurs.
-Just be careful not to spray nearby lawns or plants as it may injure or kill them.
+To control broadleaf weeds in a garden, carefully spot spray individual plants with a non-selective weedkiller like Yates Zero Weed Killer 490 g/L Super Concentrate.
+For a glyphosate-free option spray plants with Yates Zero Triple Strike Garden Weedkiller.
+Reapply if regrowth occurs.
+With non-selective weed killers be careful not to spray nearby lawns or plants as it may injure or kill them.
 To avoid overspray, when spraying keep the nozzle as close to the weed as possible.

 New weed seeds can be accidentally brought in on your clothes, shoes, pet, vehicles and tools, and then dropped onto the lawn and garden.
 So when you are out and about, and you notice you have seeds on you (especially Bindii and Farmer's Friends/Pitchforks) pick, wash or brush them off before returning home.